Benvenuti in Selko®. Questo sito è disponibile anche in italiano.

 Figure 2 illustrates the range of reasons beef cattle operations provided for selling or culling a cow from the herd2.
 About 41% of operations reported culling a cow due to non-pregnant status, which is the primary determinant of beef cow profitability.
 Additionally, 55% of operations culled a cow because of age or bad teeth, issues that can affect long-term cow nutrition, body condition, and reproductive success.
 Overall, reproduction and cow age are the dominant factors in culling decisions for any beef cattle enterprise.

 Figure 2: Range of reasons beef cattle operations sell or cull a cow from the herd.
+The grey bars represent the percentage of cow-calf operations that were culling cows for a particular reason, the dark blue bars represent the percentage of cows culled for a particular reason

 Preventing reproductive failure in cow-calf herds